Forever Amber (film): Plot

 Amber lures fops into alleyways where Black Jack robs them.
 When Black Jack is killed by the king's guard, Amber flees and is discovered by Captain Rex Morgan.
 Captain Morgan takes her as his mistress and introduces her to theater friends.
 Soon, Amber is working as an actress; the Earl of Radcliffe takes an interest in her.

 Almsbury, now married, comes to London and tells Amber that Bruce will return soon.
-Captain Morgan proposes, but she rejects him.
-She still loves Bruce.
-She also turns down a chance to dine with the king.
-Bruce returns, and Amber introduces him to their son, hoping he will want to settle down.
-This ploy does not work.
-Morgan finds Bruce and Amber together and challenges Bruce to a duel, saying that Amber is his fiancée.
+Captain Morgan proposes, but she puts him off because she holds out hope of reuniting with Bruce.
+When Bruce returns from sea, she turns down a chance to dine with the king.
+Amber introduces Bruce to their son, hoping he will want to settle down.
+When Morgan finds Bruce and Amber together, he challenges Bruce to a duel, saying that Amber is his fiancée.
 Bruce tries and fails to persuade Morgan to withdraw the challenge.
 Bruce kills Morgan and, blaming Amber, leaves England.
+Noting that he has killed a man and that their son is without a name, Bruce departs saying, "May God forgive us both for our sins."

-Amber marries the elderly Earl of Radcliffe, thereby becoming a countess.
-Bruce's ship returns from the Americas and he has the Black Plague.
+Amber marries the elderly Earl of Radcliffe, a widower, thereby becoming a countess.
+She departs her wedding reception early to find Bruce when she hears his ship has returned to London.
+But she soon discovers he has the Black Plague.
 Amber saves his life by killing a murderous, thieving nurse and lancing a boil on his chest.
 After Bruce discovers that Amber is married, he sails again for Virginia.

 The Great Fire devastates London.
 Charles II plans to seduce Amber, but Radcliffe locks her in her room at home.
 While the fire rages in their house, Amber struggles with Radcliffe.
 A cruelly treated servant overpowers Radcliffe and throws him into the fire, killing him.
 Amber becomes Charles' mistress.

 Bruce visits from Virginia with his wife, Corinna.
 He wants his son.
 Amber invites Corinna to dine with her and Charles, hoping that Charles will be attracted to a new face.
 Charles sees through the plot and allows Corinna to leave unmolested.
 Realizing that Amber still loves Bruce, Charles ends their relationship.

 Bruce asks Amber for custody of their son.
 Thinking he will choose her, Amber asks the boy to decide.
 He states that he wants to go to Virginia with his father.
 Bruce invites Amber to come with them, but she stays and watches, heartbroken, as Bruce takes their son away.